 If you’ve been searching for a new POS, you know how incredibly frustrating it can be to wade through all the information out there on business software, especially when you’re limited on time.

-This purpose of this article is to help you narrow the playing field a bit.
+The purpose of this article is to help you narrow the playing field a bit.
 We’ll focus on QuickBooks POS Desktop (version 12.0 R 10) in this post to help you determine if the software is a good match for your business.

 The Pros & Cons of QuickBooks Point of Sale for Desktop

-The software helps retailers handle inventory management, monitor employee hours and commissions, maintain a master list of customers and their contact info, as well as managing customer credit accounts, and handling shipping, sales orders, and much more.
+The software helps retailers handle inventory management, monitor employee hours and commissions, maintain a master list of customers and their contact info, as well as managing customer credit accounts, and handle shipping, sales orders, and much more.

 Concerned about customer support?
 QuickBooks POS does not offer support as a free service and has received poor ratings for customer and tech support services.